bradenmacdonald/CalendarDate/README.md

 Dates are internally represented as a single `Number` for performance and memory efficiency.

+This is a tiny single-file library with no dependencies and is about 3.3 kB when minified.

 ## Why do you want this?

 A **calendar date** like "August 5, 2023" is a very different thing from a